 14. Tic-Tac-Toe Graphic Organizer

-If you want to informally assess how well students grasp vocabulary from an activity, the Tic-Tac-Toe graphic organizer is great for doing this.
+If assessing how well students grasp vocabulary from an activity, Tic-Tac-Toe exit tickets serve this purpose well.

 Here’s how this reading exit ticket works…

-Note that the same set of three words can’t be used again unless it’s part of another set.
+- The same set of three words cannot be used again unless it’s part of another set.

 They’ll jot down the most important message or idea of the activity.

-These reading comprehension exit ticket ideas help you check for understanding, gather essential classroom data, and adapt your instruction so that your students continuously progress.
+Using these practical reading exit tickets for comprehension, teachers can easily check for understanding, gather essential classroom data, and modify instruction so that students continuously progress.